User’s API

 Thread safe logger.

-Logger must be obtained from create_or_get_logger(), therefore constructors are private
+Logger must be obtained from create_or_get_logger(), therefore, constructors are private

 Public Functions